 Still not working?

-If most sites load normally but one site is crashing, that site might be causing the problem.
-Try refreshing the page a few times again by selecting the blue Reload button on the "Aw, snap" page or by selecting Reload .
+If other sites open normally but one site is crashing, that site might be causing the problem.

 Megan is a Google Chrome expert and the author of this help page.
 Help her improve this article by leaving feedback below.